Martin Luther Agwai: Early life and education

-Agwai was born on November 8, 1948 in Kaduna, a city in Northern Nigeria, to the family of Agwai Gidan Mana, a Police Constable and Shera Agwai, a housewife.
+Agwai was born on November 8, 1948, in Kagoro a city in Southern Kaduna Kaduna, a city in Northern Nigeria, to the family of Agwai Gidan Mana, a Police Constable and Shera Agwai, a housewife.
 He hailed from Gidan Mana in Kachia Local Government Area of present day Kaduna state.

 He hails from a Christian home and later became the President of Fellowship of Christian Students at Government Secondary School, Zaria in 1967.